airtai/faststream/docs/docs/en/getting-started/asgi.md

 ```

 !!! tip
-    For app which use ASGI you may use cli command like for default FastStream app
+    For apps that use ASGI, you may use the CLI command just like for the default FastStream app

     ```shell
     faststream run main:app --host 0.0.0.0 --port 8000 --workers 4